 The fitness industry has seen a rise in the number of studios, each competing for a limited number of customers.
-One challenge for studio owners is how to increase their income while paying rent, taxes, and other expenses.
+One challenge for fitness and gym business owners is how to increase their income while paying rent, taxes, and other expenses.
 In this article, we will focus on fitness studio management and share tips on how to develop additional products and services, increase traffic to the studio, reduce the likelihood of last-minute cancelations and handle inquiries about pricing during initial phone calls.
 Learn how to optimize your studio's profitability and achieve business success.

 “My studio is active for 4-5 hours per day, and during the rest of the time it’s empty.
 How do I increase my income?”

 One of the biggest problems in fitness studios is the fact that they are most active for 1-2 classes in the morning and about 3-4 classes in the evening, and during the rest of the time it’s empty, but we still continue to pay rent, taxes and other expenses.
 Therefore, we have to develop other products and services, to increase our income and the traffic to our studio during these hours.
 We’re talking about the morning, noon and afternoon.
 There are lots of options for extra services – activities for the elderly, activities for pregnant women or women on maternity leave (with or without the baby), training for children, weight loss sessions, corporate training (collaboration with organizations in the neighborhood), running groups, rental for private trainers and of course, sub-rentals (for ballet, hip hop or any other class that rents your place, twice a week in the afternoon for example).
 When we launch an activity of this kind, it’s important to do it right, and follow these steps: